top of page

 • And most importantly, we answer every question students and parents ask us in plain language.

-The base cost to take the August 2025 SAT in the U.S. is $68.
-If you’re an international student, there’s an added $43 international fee, bringing your total to $111.
+Here's the bottom line: the base cost to take the SAT in the U.S. for the 2026–27 testing cycle is $68.
+If you're an international student, there's an added $43 international fee, bringing your total to $111.

 But that's just the beginning.
 From rescheduling fees to rush score reports, costs can sneak up if you're not careful.